Sometimes it isn't easy to talk about difficulties we are going through, even to people we are close to.

 All our counsellors are registered with the British Association for Counselling and Psychotherapy (BACP) or Counselling and Psychotherapy in Scotland (COSCA) and follow the BACP ethical guidelines.

 Edinburgh Social Enterprise supports, promotes and develops social enterprise in Edinburgh while also serving as a hub for creating social and economic growth.

-We do this by providing services (such as training, networking, navigating legislation and bureaucracy) to a wide range of prospective, new and existing Social Enterprises throughout the Edinburgh area - whether its individuals looking to set up or expand an idea, or large companies and organisation looking for the best way to move forward.
+We do this by providing services (such as training, networking, navigating legislation and bureaucracy) to a wide range of prospective, new and existing Social Enterprises throughout the Edinburgh area - whether they be individuals looking to set up or expand an idea, or large companies and organisations looking for the best way to move forward.